jordic/sqldump/README.md

 ## Examples in apps

 ### sqldumper.go
-Using a json config file, describing all your databases it can download all of them, or just a portion.
+Using a json config file, describing all your databases it can download all of them, or just one.

 Params:
 - config="jsonfile" defaults to sqldumper.json